KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

     For the first version of this extension nodes which are used to define shading models are not allowed.
 Please refer to the [resources](#resources) section for links to supported  MaterialX node definitions.

 2. **Fidelity**: Provide the ability to generate complex patterns, noise, or other effects that currently must be "baked" into texture maps.
-Reduce runtime memory usage by generating textures programmatically.
+Provide the ability to provide mappings from one shading model to another without baking in a consistent manner via procedural graphs.
+Provide the ability to support NPR effects for unlit materials.
+Reduces runtime memory usage by generating patterns / shading programmatically.

 3. **Editability and Extensibility**: Extend runtime editability by exposing logic and interfaces for procedural graphs as well as providing a means to create new or extend existing node definitions.

 4. **Validity**: Ensure that procedurals graphs can be validated both against a schema as well as against reference rendering implementations.

+5. **Flexibility**: Support for procedural graphs is additive and can be used in conjunction with traditional texture maps.
+This allows for a hybrid approach where some textures can be baked and others are generated at runtime or both can be specified.

 | Original | Baked |
 | :---: | :---: |
 | <img src="./figures/procedural_marble.png" width=100%> | <img src="./figures/baked_marble.png" width=100%> |

-<super>Example of fully procedural vs baked 3D marble texture</super>
+<super>Example of a procedural versus a baked 3D marble texture.
+In this case re-baking is required for each geometry bound or / and when geometry is transformed</super>

 ### Definitions